therealnicoroshi/modlist/README.md

    Add an Exclusion and navigate to your Mod Organizer 2. exe

-   ## 3. Disable Steam Overlay
+   ## 2. Disable Steam Overlay

    Find the game in your Steam Library then go to Properties

    Under the General tab, you'll find a checkbox for Enable the Steam Overlay while in-game.

    Make sure it's unchecked.

-   ## 4. Check the Stock Game folder location

-   Navigate to (Drive letter):\Where\you\installed\the Wabbajack\ModOrganizer.ini

-   This example is where I installed it

-   gamePath=@ByteArray(C:\\Wabbajack<\\The Nico Experience\\Mod Organizer 2\\Stock Game

-Yours might look different but the idea is to point it to where your Stock Game folder is located in the new install

-It may already be pointed in the correct location but good to check.

-   ## 5. Choose your LOD
+   ## 3. Choose your LOD

 By default this list will require up to 20GB of Vram to run smoothly.

 ## If you want to run this list with a card that has less Vram than that you will need to run the included VRAMr program (in Executables at top right in MO2) for either performance (12GB) or Standard (16GB) as I cannot include these files for you.

+## This will take about an hour to run but important to reduce VRAM Usage and avoid system stutter while playing.

 Once complete Zip the output and install like a mod in MO2 in Left Pane.
 '93.
 LOD Generation Output'

-  ## 6. Choose your profile
+  ## 4. Choose your profile

 ### There are 2 included profiles to choose from based on screen resolution